ladybug-tools/spider/sandbox/build-well/README.md

 * 14:56 ~  Start R2
 * Rebuilding in 'everything is a recipe' style.
 Using mnu-template & test-threejs basic
 * 16:15 ~ 'Site Context' looking good
-* 17:47 ~ adjacent buildings,html looking good
+* 17:47 ~ adjacent buildings.html looking good
 * 22:23 ~ Geometry.html is working
 * 22:56 ~ Currently three separate standalone scripts
 	* Makes testing and coding and understanding what's going on a bit easier